How to use display ads for affiliate marketing

 Optimization tactics and iteration

-• Use of frequency caps, dayparting and bid multipliers to control spend and improve efficiency
+• Use of frequency caps, dayparting, and bid multipliers to control spend and improve efficiency

 • Placement exclusion and brand-safety filters to protect campaign quality